Climate Change: Our Impacts

 Certified Farms Cultivate a Climate-Friendly Approach

 Rainforest Alliance Certified farms adopt practices that reduce deforestation, and they contribute to carbon storage by restricting the use of fertilizers and other agrochemicals, controlling erosion and limiting the burning of waste vegetation.
-In conjunction with our partners in the Sustainable Action Network (SAN), we’ve developed standards for sustainable cattle ranching and the responsible production of biofuel crops.
+In conjunction with our partners in the Sustainable Agriculture Network (SAN), we’ve developed standards for sustainable cattle ranching and the responsible production of biofuel crops.
 And with the SAN Climate Module, certified farms can now become verified for -- and market their compliance with -- additional climate-friendly criteria.

 A Leader in Independent Validations/Verifications and Methodology Assessments